Sjc1000/onEVENT/README.md

 - --verbose | -v : Verbose mode.
 Tells the program to output information to the terminal.
 It uses my pprint lib which makes things look purrdy :3
 - --folder	 : The folder the event files are located in.
 Defaults to events/
 - --file	 : The JSON file that your events are in.
 Defaults to events.json
+- --timeout	 : The delay between checking all the events.
+Defaults to 1.

 ## Event file